divyam-p/Mock-UpOfUnixCommands/README.md

+# Getting Started
+>> Step 1
+* clone the repo with "git clone https://github.com/divyam-p/UnixCommands"
+>> Step 2
+* open project with an Java IDE, example Eclipse
+>> Step 3
+* run the program and you are DONE!

+>> note: When initially cloning, for "speak" command, you may find that there is an error due to not having a java library installed, therefore, you need to get the java library for converting code into audible sound.

 # Description
 >> This is a replication project for unix commands.
 Some commands that can be used include :
 * man CMD